sagi21805/LearnixOS-Book/src/Introduction.md

 08. Writing a shell

 09. Running our first program!
+(Which off course will be Doom)

 10. To be continued (Hopefully virtualization section and loading a vm of other OS)